Molino's description and foliated homogeneity: Foliated homogeneous foliated spaces

 \section{Foliated homogeneous foliated spaces}

 The foliated space $X$ is called {\em foliated homogeneous\/} when the canonical left action of $\Homeo(X,\FF)$ on $X$ is transitive.
 Similarly, if $X$ is $C^\infty$, it is called {\em $C^\infty$ foliated homogeneous\/} when the canonical left action of $\Diffeo(X,\FF)$ on $X$ is transitive.
-A priory, $C^\infty$ foliated homogeneity is stronger than foliated homogeneity, but we will see that indeed they are equivalent conditions for compact minimal $C^\infty$ foliated spaces (Corollary~\ref{c: C^infty foliated homogeneous <=> foliated homogeneous}).
+A priori, $C^\infty$ foliated homogeneity is stronger than foliated homogeneity, but we will see that indeed they are equivalent conditions for compact minimal $C^\infty$ foliated spaces (Section~\ref{s: C^infty G-fol sp => C^infty foliated homogeneous}).

 Take any complete metric $d$ inducing the topology of $X$, and let $D$ be the induced complete metric on $\Homeo(X)$ defined by

 In this way, $\Homeo(X)$ becomes a completely metrizable topological group, and its canonical left action on $X$ is continuous.
 Moreover it is easy to check that $\Homeo(X,\FF)$ is closed in $\Homeo(X)$, and therefore $\Homeo(X,\FF)$ is also a completely metrizable topological group.